HomeMy WebLinkAbout1922-11-21 186

 he has not yet been given instructions as to whether or not

-he would get wpter.
+he would get water.

-After some discussion Mr. Lippa was requested to get his
+After some discussion Mr Lippa was requested to get his

 plans filed in the water and sewer department office, and